-WBUR reflects an asset due from Boston University of \$19,963,877 and \$24,351,855 at June 30, 2019 and 2018, respectively.
+WBUR reflects an asset due from Boston University of \$ 21,470,150 and \$19,963,877 at June 30, 2020 and 2019, respectively.
 The balance is primarily comprised of the accumulated net margins net of leasehold improvements of WBUR, which were funded by the University.
 Interest is not charged on amounts due from the University.
-A portion of the net due from balance is held by the University in its endowment and is reported to WBUR at estimated fair value of \$9,504,739 and \$9,427,481 at June 30, 2019 and 2018, respectively.
-Earnings credits of \$348,416 and \$317,440 for the years ended June 30, 2019 and 2018, respectively, were appropriated to WBUR and are included in other income on the special-purpose statements of revenues, expenses, and changes in net assets.
-Unrealized gains of \$77,258 and \$421,523 are included in total investment return or losses on investments on the special-purpose statements of revenues, expenses, and changes in net assets for the years ended June 30, 2019 and 2018, respectively.
+A portion of the net due from balance is held by the University in its endowment and is reported to WBUR at estimated fair value of \$9,678,135 and \$9,504,739 at June 30, 2020 and 2019, respectively.
+Earnings credits of \$361,342 and \$348,416 for the years ended June 30, 2020 and 2019, respectively, were appropriated to WBUR and are included in other income on the special-purpose statements of revenues, expenses and changes in net assets.
+Unrealized gains of \$173,396 and \$77,258 are included in total investment return or losses on investments on the special-purpose statements of revenues, expenses, and changes in net assets for the years ended June 30, 2020 and 2019, respectively.

 Due from Boston University also includes a scheduled note payable due to Boston University.
 During 2019, WBUR entered into an agreement with Boston University to borrow funds to complete the construction of the CitySpace convening space.
-The initial loan amount of \$3,500,000 will be repaid as pledge payments received from donors who made gifts for the construction of CitySpace.
+The initial loan amount of \$3,500,000 is being repaid as pledge payments are received from donors who made gifts for the construction of CitySpace.
 The note is due on December 31, 2020 and carries interest of 5.5%.
-At June 30, 2019, WBUR had repaid \$2,250,000 in principal and paid \$89,375 in interest expense.
+At June 30, 2020, WBUR had repaid \$3,250,000 in principal and paid \$144,375 in interest expense.

 WBUR is a department of the University.
 Due to the nature and significance of the transactions between WBUR and the University, the financial position, changes in net assets and cash flows may not be indicative of the results which would have been attained if WBUR was not a department of the University.
-Total donated access to facilities and administrative support provided to WBUR from the University was \$2,632,968 and \$2,261,954 for the years ended June 30, 2019 and 2018, respectively.
+Total donated access to facilities and administrative support provided to WBUR from the University was \$2,523,792 and \$2,632,968 for the years ended June 30, 2020 and 2019, respectively.